Are you looking for the best meat slicer you can use at home?

 For me, I’d prefer to thaw the meat and sear it to 160 °F to 165 °F before slicing it.
 You’ll prevent cross-contamination, as mentioned earlier.
 This way, you’ll be saving your meat slicer’s blades.

-In short, thaw or cook your meat before putting it under a meat slicer.
+In short, thaw or cook your meat before putting it under a food slicer.
 Once again, the exception is if you’re using an industrial-grade meat slicer, of course.

 Can I Use a Meat Slicer to Cut Bones and Joints?